KlevGG/TrackerScreenshot/README.md

 - Create a folder with a name of your choice.
 Example: "screenshots-bot".
 - Clone or download the library into the folder.
 - Run `pip install -r requirements.txt` to install required libraries.
-- Edit `config.ini` with your details as instructed below.
+- Copy `config.ini.example` to `config.ini` and edit with your details as instructed below.
 It's recommended to edit with Notepad++.
 - Run `python screenshots.py` in the terminal.
 - Screenshots will be generated for each tracker with the date and time.